Henry Vilas Zoo: Arctic Passage

 Opened in 2015, the Arctic Passage features large, natural habitats for polar bears, grizzly bears and harbour seals.
 The polar bear and harbour seal exhibits have underwater viewing and there is a stream for the grizzly bears.
 The exhibit includes several sustainability features like solar panels, rainwater harvesting and an underground storage unit that saves over 2 million gallons of water.

 George Fait North American Prairie

 The George Fait North American Prairie is a large yard home to the zoo's American bison.
 This area was also once home to prairie dogs, but bad weather in the winter of 2018-2019 killed all but one, which was later transferred to the Ochsner Park Zoo in Baraboo.

 Wisconsin Heritage Trail

 The Wisconsin Heritage Trail opened in 2016 and highlights Wisconsin's rich mining history.
 It has enclosures for American badgers and rescued sandhill cranes.

 Tropical Rainforest Aviary

-A $4.2 million dollar aviary opened in 2000.
+A $4.2 million aviary opened in 2000.
 Outside the aviary are enclosures for capybaras and North American river otters.
 The aviary is home to many tropical birds like blue-and-yellow macaws, blue-crowned motmots, laughing kookaburra, white-cheeked turaco and sunbittern as well as Geoffroy's marmoset, red-rumped agouti and fish like red-bellied piranhas and ocellate river stingrays.